Ekman/satisfactory-docker/README.md

 ### Ports

-Open UDP ports `2456-2458` on your router and forward them to the hosting server/computer.
+Open UDP ports `15777`, `15000` and `7777` on your router and forward them to the hosting server/computer.

 ### Volumes